djcustard/GestureGAN/README.md

 <img width="500" height="500" src="Images/distorted.png">
 </p>

+16/04/20 - Distortion in the images was always there.
+When I had been displaying the audio, I was using a different format with the numpy arrays.
+Today I'm working on solving the image representation of the audio clips.

 Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
 From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
 Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
 I will look into these methods soon.

 Links: